 - Just 60 miles north of Plattsburgh is Montreal, QC, with more than 3.5 million people.

 - Twenty percent of area residents are of French ancestry.

-- The city of Plattsburgh boasts the largest fresh water beach in the continental U.S.
+- The Plattsburgh City Beach boasts the 2nd longest fresh water beach in the continental U.S.

-- The Champlain Valley is one of greatest apple regions in the U.S.
+- The Adirondack Coast is one of largest apple producers in the U.S.

 - Chazy, just north of Plattsburgh, is home to the largest McIntosh orchard in the world with more than 80,000 trees.

 - Plattsburgh has been connected with the military in one form or another for more than 400 years.

 - The Plattsburgh Air Force Base, closed in 1995, was the longest active military installation in the United States.